The sporting world is continuing to get to grips with life on lockdown amid the coronavirus pandemic.

-Here, the PA news agency takes a look at some of the reactions on March 23.
+Here, the PA news agency looks at some of the things that were said on March 29.

 Manchester City’s Ilkay Gundogan believes it would be fair to give the Premier League title to Liverpool if the season was scrapped.

 All elite-level football has been postponed in England until April 30, with an extension likely.